So you've written a book. You've revised it.

 "Randy provided me with a very thorough and thoughtful analysis of the manuscript, offering invaluable guidance on what was working, what wasn't, and where to go from here.
 Working with him has been so helpful for me.
 Highly recommend!
 And worth every penny."– Dave Gunton, author of "I Don't Want to Oversell It" (currently being represented by Greenburger Associates)

 "Working with Randy was truly a pleasure; he is thoughtful, engaged, curious, efficient, challenging, enthusiastic, and generous with his time.
 He covered an enormous amount of editorial ground with me in a very short time and with an acute sensitivity to my limited budget.
 He addressed so many issues on so many levels -- pacing, voice, momentum, consistency, cluttered language, voice, narrative tension, energy, and grammatical issues -- and always with clear, compelling suggestions for direction.
 He has given me an excellent road map for what it will take to bring my novel to publication, and I return to the manuscript with renewed energy.
-I look forward to working with him again on the final draft."– Robert Schneider, author of the novel "The Guru's Touch"
+I look forward to working with him again."– Robert Schneider, author of the novel "The Guru's Touch"

 "I feel very fortunate to have found Randy Rosenthal as editor for my novel, The Emerald Tablet.
 He is passionate and dedicated to the literary arts and his many years in the NY literary scene with writing, publishing, and editing are invaluable.
 He is meticulous in correcting and grooming grammar and all the other elements of language structure and its elements, which are so important.
 But where he truly excels is in the overall pace, flow and rhythm of the story itself.
 With a practiced eye toward plot, character development, logic, timing, and suspense, he assisted hugely in bringing the book up to a level of excellence I hadn't imagined.
 His literary standards are very high and uncompromising and I believe this, along with his experience and skills, are what set him apart as a top editor.
 I've learned a tremendous amount through the process and my writing skills have elevated considerably as a result.
 Besides all of this, he's a great guy and an absolute pleasure to work with.
 Thanks, Randy!"– Ron Anderson, fine artist and author of the novel "The Emerald Tablet"